MaslowCNC/GroundControl/README.md

 ##How To Contribute
-Maslow is an open source project, get involved!
+Maslow is an open source project, get involved.

 If you find a bug in the software, report it here through GitHub!